 There are so many reasons that Whitehaven Beach is so famous.
 Alongside its natural tranquillity and beauty, it’s also famous for its sand.
 The sand found on Whitehaven Beach is the purest sand in the world made up of 99% Silica!
 If you’re not sure what means then glass has 100% silica!

 If you have any jewellery that needs shining up then take it down to the beach with you!
 Although, the crew did tell us a few stories where couples have ended up in a few fights because of ‘rusting’ jewellery in the sand, aka not real silver/gold!
 All jokes aside, the sand on Whitehaven Beach is mind-blowing.
-Because of how dense it is it retains zero heat making it cool all year round, it felt so so amazing to walk along a beach, with zero shelter, and feel cool sand between our toes!
+Because of how dense it is it retains zero heat making it cool all year round, it felt so so amazing to walk along a beach, with zero shelters, and feel cool sand between our toes!
 Even though the beach gets millions of visitors each year it still appears untouched.
 You’ll find no litter, broken trees or debris on this beach!

 Whitehaven Beach Natives